FlorianSpulak/deblurring-of-fast-moving-objects-for-quality-control-applications/README.md

 # deblurring-of-fast-moving-objectsfor-quality-control-applications

-## This algorithm can deblurr indicidual moving objects making use of the Wiener Filter, Object tracking and vector mathematics.
+## This algorithm can deblurr indicidual moving objects by makinguse of the Wiener Filter, object tracking and vector mathematics.

 ![plot](./readme_imgs/s1_orig.png)